mikle97pir/uniswap-v2-liquidity-analyzer/README.md

 python main.py
 ```

-Additional command-line options:
+## Additional command-line options:

-- `--refresh-all` or `-R`: This will update all data, including the list of pairs and tokens considered active.
+- `--refresh-all`: This will update all data, including the list of pairs and tokens considered active.
 However, using this option can be much longer as it downloads a significant amount of transaction receipts.
 This can be problematic without your own node due to the extensive number of requests.
+- `--refresh-all-but-pairs` or `-R`: Refreshes all data except for the list of all pairs.
+This is particularly useful when you only want to filter the active ones from the already retrieved list, making the operation faster.

 - `--refresh-pairs-info` or `-r`: Updates the TVL and order of pairs in the output, but doesn't update the list of pairs and tokens considered active, which means some pairs might be missed.
-Faster than using `-R`.
+For quick updates, especially without your own node, the `-r` option is recommended.
+It's a more time-efficient alternative to the `-R` option.

 - `--number-of-pairs` or `-n`: Set the number of top pairs to display based on TVL.

 - `--rpc`: Specify your own RPC endpoint.
 The default one provided is free but might not handle a large volume of requests efficiently.
+Supports HTTP, WSS, and IPC providers.

-Example:
+### Example:

 ```bash
 python main.py -r -n 25